The top day trips from Athens to nearby islands

 Spetses is one of the most cosmopolitan islands in the Saronic Gulf and it’s a top destination for couples.
-The day trip from Athens to the Greek island of Spetses is perfect if you want to live romantic moments.
+The day trip from Athens to Spetses is perfect if you’re after romantic moments and quaint views.

 The island is distinguished by its regal architecture, impressive buildings, crystal-clear waters and off-the-beaten-path activities.
 While in Spetses, you can explore the town on a horse-drawn carriage, go hiking through the beautiful forest or visit the magical Bekiri’s cave.

-Good to know: If you're wondering how travel to Spetses and more Greek islands this summer, find all Covid-19 ferry travel measures in Greece for 2021.
+Reminder: if you're wondering how to travel to Spetses and other Greek islands this summer, find all the latest updates on COVID-19 and ferry travel in Greece.

 Have the best day-trip to Kea

-Kea is the closest Cycladic island to Athens and a top destination for relaxing vacation away from the crowds.
-In Kea, you will enjoy local delicacies such as ksinotiri and loza, you will visit amazing monuments, such as the Lion of Kea, and you will have fun by night at the villages of Ioulis, Vourkari and Gialiskari.
-As for beaches on the island, Ferryhopper suggests that you try Sikamia and Xyla.
+Kea is the closest Cycladic island to Athens and a top destination for relaxing and peaceful vacations.
+In Kea, you can enjoy local delicacies such as ksinotiri and loza, visit amazing monuments, such as the Lion of Kea, and discover the island’s nightlife in the villages of Ioulis, Vourkari and Gialiskari.
+As for the best beaches, Ferryhopper suggests that you visit Sikamia and Xyla.

-Occasionally, there are more ferry routes from the port of Piraeus, but you may have to change ferries at Syros or Kythnos before reaching the island.
+Occasionally, there are more ferry crossings from the port of Piraeus, but you may have to change ferries at Syros or Kythnos before reaching the island.

-Tip: If you’re looking for more easy-going Greek islands to visit in 2021, have a look at our favorite Greek islands for relaxing holidays.
+Tip: if you’re looking for more easy-going Greek islands to visit in 2022, have a look at our favorite Greek islands for relaxing holidays.

 The lighthouse of Kea